ingted/lagom-dotnet/README.md

 - Install dotnetcore 2.1
 - Install docker and docker-compose
 - Update `docker-compose.yml` and `./docker/db/Dockerfile` with an appropriate password for SQL Server
-- Run `docker-compose up db amqp` to start the SQL Server and ActiveMQ containers
+- Run `docker-compose up` to start the SQL Server, ActiveMQ and API containers
-- Run `dotnet run` inside the `./example` folder

 ### Usage